Why Jason Aldean’s new music video is so controversial

-‘See how far you make it down the road’: Why Jason Aldean’s new music video is so controversial
+‘A modern lynching song’?
+Jason Aldean and the most controversial song in country

-Country music star hits back after being accused of writing ‘modern lynching song’ and promoting violence and division with the video for his new track ‘Try That in a Small Town’
+Star hits back after being accused of writing promoting violence and division with the video for his new track ‘Try That in a Small Town’, writes Joe Sommerlad

+Country music star Jason Aldean is facing a storm of criticism after releasing a new music video for his song “Try That in a Small Town”.

-Paddock peppered the crowd with a a 1,000-bullet hail of gunfire from the balcony of his 32nd floor suite at the Nevada gambling Mecca’s Mandalay Bay Hotel, killing 60 people and injuring 413 before turning his assault rifle on himself.
+Paddock attacked the crowd with a 1,000-bullet hail of gunfire from the balcony of his 32nd floor suite at the Nevada gambling Mecca’s Mandalay Bay Hotel, killing 60 people and injuring 413 before turning his assault rifle on himself.

 His motive for carrying out the worst gun massacre in American history has never been established.